-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended January 31, 2018

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File No. 000-22754

-(Exact Name of Registrant as Specified in Its Charter)

-Pennsylvania (State or Other Jurisdiction of Incorporation or Organization)

-5000 South Broad Street, Philadelphia, PA (Address of Principal Executive Offices)

-Registrant's telephone number, including area code: (215) 454-5500 Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Common Shares, \$.0001 par value

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by checkmark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by checkmark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by checkmark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by checkmark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer \Box

-Smaller Reporting Company \Box Emerging Growth Company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by a checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter, was \$1,690,134,322.

-The number of shares outstanding of the registrant's common stock on March 26, 2018 was 108,530,045.

-DOCUMENTS INCORPORATED BY REFERENCE

-Certain information required by Items 10, 11, 12, 13 and 14 is incorporated by reference into Part III hereof from portions of the Proxy Statement for the registrant's 2018 Annual Meeting of Shareholders.

-(I.R.S.
-Employer Identification No.) 19112-1495 (Zip Code)

-Name of Exchange on Which Registered The NASDAQ Global Select Market LLC
+Washington, DC 20549

+FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR For the fiscal year ended January 31, 2018 MITES EACHANGE ACT OF 1954 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the transition period from to SCHALLS EXCHANGE NOT OF 1751 Commission File No. (000-22754 URBAN OUTFITTERS, INC. (Exact Name of Registrant as Specified in Its Charter) Pennsylvania (State or Other Jurisdiction of Incorporation or Organization) 23-2003332 (I.R.S.
+Employer Identification No.) 5000 South Broad Street, Philadelphia, PA (Address of Principal Executive Offices) 19112-1495 (Zip Code) Registrant's telephone number, including area code: (215) 454-5500 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Shares, \$.0001 par value Name of Exchange on Which Registered The NASDAQ Global Select Market LLC Securities registered pursuant to Sect ion 12(g) of the Act: None Indicate by checkmark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securities Act.
+Yes ☑ No □ Indicate by checkmark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No 🗷 Indicate by checkmark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes \blacksquare No \square Indicate by check mark whether the registrant has submitted electronically and prequired to be submitted and posted pursuant to Rule 405 of Regulation S-T during t required to submit and post such files).
+Yes \square No \square Indicate by checkmark if disclosure of delinquent filers pursuant to Item 405 of best of Registrant's knowledge, in definitive proxy or information statements incorporate 10-K. Indicate by checkmark whether the registrant is a large accelerated filer, an accelemerging growth company.
+See the definitions of "large accelerated filer," "accelerate in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ☑ (Do not check if a smaller reporting company) Accelerated filer Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has election new or revised financial accounting standards provided pursuant to Section 13(a) of the section 13 (b) of the section 13 (c) of the section 13 (d) of the sec Indicate by a checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No 🗷 The aggregate market value of the voting and non-voting common equity held be common equity was last sold, or the average bid and asked price of such common equecompleted second fiscal quarter, was \$1,690,134,322.
+The number of shares outstanding of the registrant's common stock on March 26 5, 2018 was 108,530,045.
+DOCUMENTS INCORPORATE D BY REFERENCE Certain information required by Items 10, 11, 12, 13 and 14 is incorporated by registrant's 2018 Annual Meeting of Shareholders. eference into Part III hereof from portions of the Proxy Statement for the